great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/add_custom_parameters.md

 In this use case, a `condition_value_keys` tuple and a `condition_domain_keys` tuple are added to ColumnPairMapMetrics, MulticolumnMapMetrics, and ColumnMapMetrics.
 The `condition_value_keys` tuple supplies the arguments needed to compute your Metric, and the `condition_domain_keys` tuple defines the domain on which the Metric operates.

+All parameters being passed to a Metric for use in value or domain keys must also be passed as success_keys in the Expectation class.

 This is how the tuples appear in the MulticolumnMapMetrics Metric:

 ```python